 Depending on the stage of your project and the size of your business, you can work alone or collaborate with others.

-UK businesses can apply with projects that tackle the biggest challenges faced by the sector, described by the World Energy Council as the ‘energy trilemma’.
+The biggest challenges faced by the sector, are described by the World Energy Council as the ‘energy trilemma’.

 - cost – reducing the price of energy to make energy, including the heating and powering of homes and buildings, accessible to everyone, at a price that’s reliable and affordable